 Typically if you have all three coverages on a policy, it is considered full coverage.
 Below is a table showing the breakdown of premium cost with these coverages.

 As you can see, Wyoming is below the national average in most coverages.

 Additional Liability Coverage

-Medical payments is another liability coverage you can add to your policy.
+Medical payment coverage is another liability coverage you can add to your policy.
 Med Pay will pay for your medical payments regardless of fault.

 Wyoming ranks low in uninsured motorists.

 Loss Ratio is the calculation of how much premium is earned and how much is paid out through claims.
 If you are with a company that has a high loss ratio, over 100 percent, the company is losing money.
 Too low of a percent, the company is not paying out claims.

 Above is a table showing the loss ratio on total liability.
 Wyoming falls near the countrywide average on loss ratio.

 Insurance companies have a vast list of coverages that can be added to your auto policy.
 They can range from GAP coverage that is used to cover a total loss to a car that is worth less than what you owe to a classic car you drive on occasion.

 When you are discussing coverages with your insurance company, it is always a great idea to sit and give them a detailed idea of what you are looking for in your insurance policy.
 Let them know how and when you are using your car so they can best determine the coverages you need,